Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Dimension 6: some base cases

-\begin{lem} Let the circle act effectively on a 6-dimensional compact connected oriented manifold $M$ with isolated fixed points.
-Suppose that the maximum of the absolute values of weights is 2, i.e., $\max\{|w_{p,i}| : p \in M^{S^1}, 1 \leq i \leq 3\}=2$.
+\begin{lem} Let the circle act effectively on a 6-dimensional compact connected oriented manifold $M$ with isolated fixed points, whose isotropy submanifolds are orientable.
+Suppose that the maximum of the absolute values of weights is at most 2, that is, $\max\{|w_{p,i}| : p \in M^{S^1}, 1 \leq i \leq 3\} \leq 2$.
 Then the number of fixed points with fixed point data $[+,1,1,1]$ ($[+,1,1,2]$ and $[+,1,2,2]$) and the number of fixed points with fixed point data $[-,1,1,1]$ ($[-,1,1,2]$ and $[-,1,2,2]$) are equal, respectively.
 Consequently, we can successively take self connected sums at the fixed points of $M$, to construct a fixed point free $S^1$-action on a 6-dimensional compact connected oriented manifold.
 Moreover, there exists a multigraph describing $M$ that satisfies Property A, and we can convert it to the empty multigraph by reversing edges and by self connected sums. \end{lem}

 \begin{proof} By Proposition \ref{p34}, there exists a multigraph describing $M$ that satisfies Property A. By reversing edges (the signs of weights), let every edge (fixed point) have label 1 or 2 (weights $+1$ or $+2$).
 By Lemma \ref{l36}, the resulting multigraph $\Gamma$ also describes $M$ and satisfies Property A.